ruzzigiulio/Blog_Statistics/Homework_3.md

 That is, there is a 6.25% chance of death of a randomly selected person in an automobile accident, if the person wears no restraint.

+9_R

+For me the heat map is the best method for representing data, as thanks to the colors it is possible to focus attention on key data.

+> A heat map (or heatmap) is a data visualization technique that shows magnitude of a phenomenon as color in two dimensions.
+The variation in color may be by hue or intensity, giving obvious visual cues to the reader about how the phenomenon is clustered or varies over space.

+Heatmaps provide a visual approach to understanding numeric values